My Top Long For 2017: Cemtrex

 Other Important Items

 Just to bring a few other items of interest to light about CETX, we'll start with the fact that no one customer accounts for more than 10% of sales.
-A lack of customer concentration ensures me, as a shareholder, than in the event of an environmental weakness, Cemtrex's business impact will be limited.
+A lack of customer concentration ensures me, as a shareholder, that in the event of an environmental weakness, Cemtrex's business impact will be limited.

 Next, this company benefits from regulations that go towards the promoted use of clean energy, as well as deregulation that limits outsourcing.
-For example, a core driver of growth for this company is the Federal Clear Air Act of 1970, which was further aided by the COP21.
+For example, a core driver of growth for this company is the Federal Clean Air Act of 1970, which was further aided by the COP21.
 Increasing regulations in this realm will undoubtedly help the company.
-At the same time, bringing more manufacturing jobs back to the United States will allow Cemtrex to benefit materially, as this is one of the major themes for their EMS segment.
+At the same time, bringing more manufacturing jobs back to the United States will allow Cemtrex to benefit materially, as this is one of the major themes for its EMS segment.

 I will say one downside that I've noticed is that the company is not shy to dilute the float.
-But, float dilution, here isn't due to at the market secondary and tertiary offerings because management needs capital to continue operations.
+But, float dilution here isn't due to at the market secondary and tertiary offerings because management needs capital to continue operations.
 That would be a highly negative form of dilution.
 Dilution, in the case of Cemtrex, comes from funding acquisitions, which end up benefiting shareholders because they have a strong history of being accretive, and it also comes from convertible debt.
 Convertible debt is just a strategic way to obtain financing for a lower interest rate because there's an embedded option to convert into equity.
 Right now, $3.7 million worth of debt is convertible and a portion of that is expected to dilute the float.

 Two people are responsible for owning a significant portion of outstanding stock: Aron Govil and Saagar Govil.
 They are both C-suite and run the company on a day-to-day basis.
 They currently control over 50% of voting equity.
-The company is authorized to issued 20 million shares of common stock, but there's currently 9.92 million shares outstanding and a Series A preferred 1 million shares.
+The company is authorized to issue 20 million shares of common stock, but there are currently 9.92 million shares outstanding and a Series A preferred 1 million shares.
 As for other shareholders, there are a few hedge funds in the stock, but none of these funds represent more than a 1% stake in the company, with the exception of SB Auer at 2.18%.
-What this tells you is there is space in the float for a major investor to come in and pick up a sizeable stake and news of such an event would cause the stock to catapult upward.
+What this tells you is there is space in the float for a major investor to come in and pick up a sizeable stake, and news of such an event would cause the stock to catapult upward.

 Conclusion

 It's rare to see a company grow so rapidly, with such a low valuation, and because of this anomaly scenario, I took a position about two weeks into December.
 I'm up considerably on the position and fully expect to be up an even higher percentage after the market recognizes this significant gap in valuation.
-With favorable macroeconomics creating growth opportunities for this company over the short and long-term, I am encouraged by the company's ability to continue being a quality business and to provide an outperforming return to shareholders.
+With favorable macroeconomics creating growth opportunities for this company over the short and long term, I am encouraged by the company's ability to continue being a quality business and to provide an outperforming return to shareholders.

 Disclosure: I am/we are long CETX.